Open Source Rails Engine

 PII Data Masking

 Protect sensitive data with configurable masking rules.
-Automatically mask emails, phone numbers, SSNs, and custom fields while preserving data structure for development.
+Automatically mask emails, phone numbers, SSNs, and custom fields while preserving data structure.

 Multiple Database Support